acss-io/atomizer/README.md

     -V, --version                       output the version number
     -R, --recursive                     process all files recursively in the path.
     -c, --config [file]                 source config file if any.
-    -r, --rules [file]                  custom rules file (argument may be passed multiple times) -o, --outfile [file]                destination config file.
+    -e, --exclude [pattern]             pattern to exclude file to be scanned -r, --rules [file]                  custom rules file (argument may be passed multiple times) -o, --outfile [file]                destination config file.
     -n, --namespace [namespace]         adds the given namespace to all generated Atomic CSS selectors.